-- 7.6 The amount per dwelling is based on the figure contained in the Whole Plan Viability Appraisal Update (2018) which was done for the Mansfield District Local Plan.
-To calculate the amount per dwelling sought and to ensure it is not greater than the above figure; the amount requested will be divided by the number of dwellings proposed. - 7.7 It is recommended that developers / agents contact the district council's Parks and Open Space team as early as possible in the planning application process to identify the current position and any obligations that may be required.
-This will enable the establishment of good working relationships between the council and developer and help to identify and resolve any landscaping issues before and during the construction period. - 7.8 The following tables set out information relating to the specific areas of infrastructure.
+- 7.5 It is recommended that developers / agents contact the district council's Parks team as early as possible in the planning application process to identify the current position and any obligations that may be required.
+This will enable the establishment of good working relationships between the council and developer and help to identify and resolve any landscaping issues before and during the construction period. - 7.6 The following tables set out information relating to the specific areas of infrastructure.

-Green infrastructure Current guidance National Planning Policy Framework 2021(NPPF); Planning Practice Guidance (PPG) - Open space, sports and recreation facilities, public rights of way and local green space; National Design Guide (currently under review); Adopted Mansfield District Local Plan (September 2020) policies IN1, P1, P2, P3, P4, P5, IN2, IN4, IN8, NE1, NE2, CC3 and CC4; Mansfield green space standard (see appendix 11 of Mansfield District Local Plan); Mansfield place making principles (see paragraph 4.14 of Mansfield local plan); Mansfield Infrastructure Delivery Plan (2018); MDC Green Infrastructure Study (2018); and Emerging green infrastructure and biodiversity SPD.
-Type of facilities for which provision may be required Provision of new facilities including; paths to existing trails / green corridors, new on-site green corridors (recreation) and wildlife corridors; interpretation and signage; sustainable drainage systems (SuDS); open space; cycle lanes; new road crossings; new habitats (e.g. biodiversity net gain and buffering designated sites or rivers) and hedgerows and other landscape features.
-Enhancement / upgrades to existing provision including walking and cycling routes and green corridors; restoring existing habitats to support improved ecological connections; restoring and protecting landscape features or heritage settings; improved flood resilience.
-Contributions may be sought to maintain on and off- Contributions may be sought to maintain on and on- site GI, where this is not managed directly through a private management company.
-A green infrastructure and ecological management plan is required for on and off-site GI provision, regardless of who is responsible.
-This should include sufficient detail for those managing these areas to allow it to be practically applied.
-It should address what, where, how, who, when and why GI assets will be managed.
-Type and size of Development located within and adjacent to the Strategic GI network; development which may trigger need Allocated development sites that are covered by local plan policies: H1, E3, RT6, SUE1 and SUE2 which have specific GI policy requirements; and For new development located outside the strategic GI network (and not adjoining), - all major development (as defined in paragraph 3.24).
-How will the level of need be assessed Having consideration to local plan policy IN2 and associated Table 9.2 along with any site specific local plan policy requirements and relevant guidance referred to above; and The relationship with existing GI assets (e.g. woodland, trails, open space, flood zone, etc.), within and nearby to the development will influence the amount, type, size and design of new and enhanced GI features required.
-Form in which contributions Capital monies to provide new or enhanced facilities; and/or should be made land or buildings may also form all or part of the contribution Contact details For further information, please contact: Mansfield District Council.
-Date last updated November 2021
+Green / blue infrastructure Current guidance National Planning Policy Framework 2021(NPPF); Planning Practice Guidance (PPG) - Open space, sports and recreation facilities, public rights of way and local green space; National Design Guide (currently under review); Adopted Mansfield District Local Plan (September 2020) policies IN1, P1, P2, P3, P4, P5, IN2, IN4, IN8, NE1, NE2, CC3 and CC4; Mansfield Green Space Standard (see appendix 11 of Mansfield District Local Plan); Mansfield District Local Plan); Mansfield Infrastructure Delivery Plan (2018); Mansfield District Council (MDC) Green Infrastructure Study (2018); and Emerging green infrastructure SPD.
+Type of facilities for which provision may be required Provision of new facilities including: paths to existing trails / green corridors, new on-site green corridors (recreation) and wildlife corridors; interpretation and signage; sustainable drainage systems (SuDS) 35 ; open space; cycle lanes; new road crossings; new habitats (e.g. biodiversity net gain and buffering designated sites or rivers) and hedgerows and other landscape features.

-&lt;sup>39 SuDS will not be considered part of usable open space but rather as a feature complementing open space and contributing towards biodiversity net gain.
+35 SuDS will not be considered part of usable open space but rather as a feature complementing open space and contributing towards biodiversity net gain.
 Where SuDS are in public areas, safety measures should be considered (see also Local Plan paragraph 12.20).